Mind Zero: Development

 The game was first announced in March 2013 in an issue of Famitsu.
 It was announced to be in development jointly by Acquire and Class of Heroes developer ZeroDiv.
 As of announcement, the game was reported to be 70% complete.
 The game was scheduled for release on August 1, 2013 in Japan, and was the first game released by publisher GungHo Online Entertainment since buying out Acquire in 2012.
 After the existence of a pre-order spot for the game was noted at websites such as GameStop in January 2014, Aksys Games formally announced the game for a physical and digital release in North America, and a digital-only release in Europe, on 30 January.

 The game was later greenlit via the Steam Greenlight voting system and is now available for PC via Steam.

 Reception

 Upon release, Mind Zero has received mixed reception.
-Hardcore Gamer gave the game a 4/5, saying "For a game without any kind of established lineage, this is a very welcome addition to the Vita’s growing JRPG library.", whereas IGN gave Mind Zero a 7/10, praising the title for its battle system and voice acting but criticized it for repetitive dungeons and poor writing.
-GameSpot was much more critical with a 4.0/10, citing repetitive gameplay and that the game "fails at anything beyond being occasionally mediocre.".
-HonestGamers later reviewed the PC version released through Steam and, amongst over things, criticized it for being a low quality port from the Vita.
+Hardcore Gamer said that "For a game without any kind of established lineage, this is a very welcome addition to the Vita’s growing JRPG library.", whereas IGN praised the title for its battle system and voice acting but criticized it for repetitive dungeons and poor writing.
+GameSpot was much more critical, citing repetitive gameplay and that the game "fails at anything beyond being occasionally mediocre.".
+HonestGamers later reviewed the PC version released through Steam and, amongst over things, criticized it for being a low-quality port from the Vita.